 Don't forget about:Carlos Correa, Astros

-Bogaerts, hitting .344/.395/.497 with 10 steals and solid defense, has blossomed into the star the Red Sox hoped he'd be when they refused to discuss him in potential trades, and the fans chose wisely here.
-Lindor, hitting .311/.369/.473 with double-digits in both steals and home runs, has almost exactly replicated his 2015 debut, though he's surprisingly not in the top five in fan voting.
+Bogaerts has blossomed into the star the Red Sox hoped he'd be when they refused to part with him in potential trades, and the fans chose wisely here.
+Lindor, hitting .314/.373/.477 with double digits in both steals and home runs, is surprisingly not in the top five in fan voting.

 Current fan choice:Manny Machado, Orioles